babeheim/docs-test/Troubleshooting.md

 #### Some icons don't show up
+Check the following:

-1. You don't have an old version of Font Awesome installed on your system (it has priority);
+1. You don't have an old version of Font Awesome installed on your system (it may have priority);
-2. Both your `font-awesome.css` file and your `/fonts` (`/font` in 3.2.1) folders are up to date (if you are serving Font Awesome from your own server);
+2. If you are serving Font Awesome from your own server: both your `font-awesome.css` file and your `/fonts` folders are up to date;
-3. Your css link is up to date (if you are serving Font Awesome from a CDN) (Refers to [#1490](https://github.com/FortAwesome/Font-Awesome/issues/1490));
+3. If you are serving Font Awesome from a CDN: Your css link is up to date (Refers to [#1490](https://github.com/FortAwesome/Font-Awesome/issues/1490));
-4. You are not using plugins loading older/modified versions of Font Awesome (Refers to [#1546]( https://github.com/FortAwesome/Font-Awesome/issues/1546));
+4. You are not using plugins/extensions loading older/modified versions of Font Awesome (Refers to [#1546]( https://github.com/FortAwesome/Font-Awesome/issues/1546));
 5. You are using valid [HTML5](http://www.w3.org/TR/html5/introduction.html#a-quick-introduction-to-html) templates.

 #### Are you/your customers using Adblock Plus?